rayscell/Donana_Jsdm/README.md

 # Donana_Jsdm
-This repository contain the a Jsdm based on the package Hmsc for Mosquito abundance in Donana Natural space.
+This repository contains codes for  joint species distribution models based on the package Hmsc for Mosquito abundance in a Mediterranean wetland of the Donana Natural space.